elgarteo/cnum/README.md

 ## To-Do

-  - Migrate core conversion algorithm to Rcpp to improve performance
   - Add support for fractions and percentage
   - Add support for SI naming in decimal places (e.g. 1<sup>-6</sup> as 一微)